People

 RTRC Project Manager

 Ms. Merchant is Project Manager of RTRC and a research specialist in the Department of Health Management and Policy at the University of Iowa.
-She brings a background of organization management, communication, program development, and 10 years of research project management to RTRC.
+She brings a background of organization management, communication, program development, and more than 10 years of research project management to RTRC.
 Since coming to the University of Iowa College of Public Health in 2008, she has facilitated worksite wellness group sessions, written and designed newsletters and other publications, conducted a statewide eating disorders needs assessment, was project coordinator for the RUPRI Center's Mission: Lifeline program evaluations in South Dakota, North Dakota, Wyoming, and Minnesota, and been involved in a number of qualitative research studies.

 Heidi O'Connor, MS